vipul-maheshwari/vipul-maheshwari.github.io/_posts/2024-02-14-rag-application-with-langchain.markdown

 chunks = text_splitter.split_documents(docs)
 ```

 Now the chunk_size parameter specifies the maximum number of characters that a chunk can contain, while the chunk_overlap parameter specifies the number of characters that should overlap between two adjacent chunks.
 With the chunk_overlap set to 50, the last 50 characters of the adjacent chunks will be shared between each other.

-This approach helps to prevent important information from being split across two chunks, ensuring that each chunk contains sufficient contextual information of their neighbour chunks for the subsequent processing or analysis.
+This approach helps to prevent important information from being split across two chunks, ensuring that each chunk contains sufficient contextual information of their neighbor chunks for the subsequent processing or analysis.

 Shared information at the boundary of neighboring chunks enables a more seamless transition and understanding of the text's content.
 The best strategy for choosing the chunk_size and chunk_overlap parameters largely depends on the nature of the documents and the purpose of the application.

 ### Step 3 : Creating the embeddings and store them into a vectordatabase